100%

 How it works

-A team from the 2020 batch was recognized as a ‘Tech Hero From Crisis’ at the IT Leaders Award 2021.
-Organised by the Singapore Computer Society, the award recognises teams who have made a significant positive impact on the community using technology, during the pandemic.
+A team from the 2020 batch was recognised as a ‘Tech Hero From Crisis’ at the IT Leader Awards 2021.
+Organised by the Singapore Computer Society, the award recognises teams that have made a significant positive impact on the community through technology during the pandemic.

-Together with the Singapore Armed Forces, the team of five students raced against time to develop a national contact tracing system in less than three weeks, to ease the workload of Ministry of Health (MOH) contact tracers when COVID-19 cases spiked in May 2020.
-Data compiled with this large-scale web app continues to help MOH provide its daily updates to the public on the COVID-19 situation.
+Together with the Singapore Armed Forces, the team of five students raced against time to develop a national contact tracing system in less than three weeks to ease the workload of Ministry of Health (MOH) contact tracers when COVID-19 cases spiked in May 2020.
+Data compiled with this large-scale web app continued to help MOH provide its daily updates to the public on the COVID-19 situation.

 Read more